AlexFuchs89/memory-game/README.md

 - Click on a card
 - Pick a second card
 - Remember the uncovered icons displayed
-- Until you match all cards properly
+- Match all cards properly
 - Click refresh button and try again with less moves and in faster time.